Line-Tied Flux Rope Relaxation and Reconnection: A 3D Kinetic Case Study

-The PKPM system makes these simulations computationally affordable while still including the kinetic physics necessary to match well to experimental results.
+The PKPM system makes these simulations computationally affordable, allowing simulations to span scales large enough to demonstrate MHD-scale plasma dynamics while still including the microphysics necessary to describe magnetic reconnection and other kinetic-scale phenomena.

 The current-dependent transition from diamagnetism to paramagnetism we observe and explain in the simulations presented here carries some relevance to other flux rope merging experiments in the field.
 Electron-scale merging experiments at the PHASMA device at West Virginia University observed diamagnetic flux ropes \cite{shi2021} which rotate and merge faster than the ideal kink mode growth \cite{shi2022}, as in our simulations.
 The experiments further observed that the flux rope rotation direction would reverse as the discharge current ramped up.
 This time-dependent discharge current would correspond to the transition between diamagnetism and paramagnetism we derived in Eq. \ref{eq:paradia}, suggesting that it may play a role in the observed rotation, and we plan on future work using our model to explain these observations.